RajaMuneerBaigal/Learning-Access-Management/README.md

 ![image](https://github.com/user-attachments/assets/5dc809ca-7fe3-4919-980c-5e8d62051078)

 - **SSO Service endpoint Receives an Authentication Request**:
     The IDP receives a SAML2 authentication request at its SSO service.
-The auth
+The auth request are of two types:
+     - SP initiated SSO:       SP redirects the end user to IDP endpoint with a SAML authentication request
+     - IDP initiated SSO:      user redirected to specialized link on the idp instance.
+PingAM uses idpssoinit.jsp